filecoin-project/lassie/docs/HTTP_SPEC.md

 ## Introduction

-The Lassie HTTP Daemon is an HTTP interface for retrieving CAR files from the Filecoin network.
-It fetches content via CIDs over the GraphSync and Bitswap protocols.
+The Lassie HTTP Daemon is an HTTP interface for retrieving IPLD data from IPFS and Filecoin peers.
+It fetches content over the GraphSync and Bitswap protocols and provides the resulting data in CAR format.

 ## Specification